GuideApr 16, 2024

 Relational Scaling vs NoSQL Scaling

-NoSQL vs Relational Databases
+NoSQL vs relational databases

 NoSQL and RDBMS databases (such as SQL) support different application requirements and frequently co-exist in enterprises to support different use cases.
 The key technological decision criteria include the following: